JBenda/inkcpp/README.md

 Right now this only executes the internal unit tests which test the functions of particular classes.
 Soon it'll run more complex tests on .ink files using ink-proof.

-## Unreal Plugin

-Code for the Unreal plugin is located in the `unreal` directory.
-In order to install it, run `cmake --install . --component unreal --prefix Path/To/Unreal/Plugins/` which will add an `inkcpp` folder there with the `.uplugin`, the code for the UClasses, and all the inkcpp source files required. `config.h` will automatically detect it is being built in an Unreal plugin environment and disable STL and enable Unreal extensions (FString support, Unreal asserts, CityHash, etc.).

 ## Next Steps